martin-wanerskar/martin-wanerskar/README.md

 - 🔭 I’m working on making life frictionless for developers at [Volvo Cars](https://www.volvocars.com/)
 - 🌱 I’m currently learning more about GitHub Discussions, [Documentation](https://documentation.divio.com/introduction/) as Code and Open Source
 - 👀 I’m interested in fascinating things that includes horror of some sort.
 Like WW2, code production, golf and black metal
 - 🎸Jimmi Page, Randy Rhoads, Brent Hinds.
-So similar, so different - equally brilliant
+Similar but different - equally brilliant
 - 📫 Get in touch)